jdc-cunningham/mobile-pi-cam/DEVLOG.md

 Yeah...
 I don't like how the camera is on the right side currently, my hand goes over it on accident

 So it will be moved to the left when I get the V3 camera module... which will be sometime next week, sucks gotta wait

+The gradient unfortunately is visible on this display so I'll just use a solid color